retanar/retanar.github.io/2025-05-sciadv-ban/index.md

 9. kuroblakka#4381: 2795 numbers
 10. isisancheza#4324: 2615 numbers

 After reaching 100k, a poll was put out about rotating counting channel with a new channel #one-word-story every two months.
 And it succeeded.
 Point of the new channel was to post one word per message to create sentences and hopefully a story.
+Sure, few counting fans, including me, didn't like the new channel and rotation, but it wasn't the end.

 ### Reading Chaos;Head Noah, moving to Love Chu Chus, and finishing SciAdv